BarWanunu/Facebook-Android-Application/README.md

 In order to begin this is the url link to clone the project : https://github.com/shakedg1234/Foobar_Application.git

 Now we can begin using the app and get on facebook!
-To start running first thing make sure the server is running and then you can press play (The grenn triangle) - make sure the coonfiguration is app. <br>
+To start running first thing please download the pixel 2 device.
+Afterwards, make sure the server is running and then you can press play (The grenn triangle) - make sure the coonfiguration is app. <br>

 ## About our project